Nashville Bicycle Accident Lawyer

 Steps to Take After Your Bicycle Accident

 - Call emergency services and request an ambulance and police officer.
-Notify them that you have be hit by a vehicle.
+Notify them that you have been hit by a vehicle.

 - Obtain the driver’s make, model, color, and license plate number.